NICE Diagnostics Advisory Committee members

 Professor Newland has been a Consultant Haematologist at Barts and the London NHS Trust for almost 30 years, and Professor of Haematology at Queen Mary's School of Medicine and Dentistry (Barts and the London), since 1995.
 He is Director of Pathology for the Trust.
-He takes up his position as Chair having already held a number of high-profile positions, including President of the Royal College of Pathologists (2005 - 2008), and Director of the North East Thames Cancer Network (2001 - current), amongst many others.
+He took up the position as Chair having already held a number of high-profile positions, including President of the Royal College of Pathologists (2005 - 2008), and Director of the North East Thames Cancer Network (2001 - 2013), amongst many others.
 He is currently chair of the Healthcare Forum of the UK Accreditation Service, Pathology Diagnostic Advisor to NHS England (London) and also Vice-Chair of the national Chemotherapy Clinical Reference.
 Professor Newland also chaired the London Cancer New Drugs Group, which has a remit to review drugs that have not yet been through the NICE assessment process and currently runs the Cancer Drug Fund in London.

 Professor Ron Akehurst

-Dean - School of Health and Related Research (ScHARR) at the Sheffield University
+Professor Emeritus in Health Economics, School of Health and Related Research (ScHARR) at the University of Sheffield

-Ron Akehurst is Dean of ScHARR, a major centre for Health Services Research in Europe with some 200 staff, and is Professor of Health Economics.
+Ron Akehurst is Professor Emeritus in Health Economics, a major centre for Health Services Research in Europe with some 300 staff.
 ScHARR is a major supplier of analytical services to NICE, including assessment reports, evidence reviews, and decision support for the development of clinical guidelines and Interventional Procedures guidance.

 Past activities include a 2 year period as an Economic Advisor to the Department of Health and as a Specialist Advisor to the Parliamentary House of Commons Health Select Committee for 3 years.
 Ron spent 3 years as a Non-Executive Director of a Health Authority, responsible for commissioning Health Services.

-Dr Paul O Collinson MA, MB, BChir, FRCPath, MD
+Dr Paul Collinson MA, MB, BChir, FRCPath, MD

 Consultant Chemical Pathologist to St George's Hospital